Scream (franchise): Box office performance

-To date, the franchise has earned over $913 million worldwide.
+To date, the franchise has earned over $1.1 billion worldwide.
+It became the first slasher franchise to cross the milestone.
+As of March 2026, it is the sixth highest-grossing horror film franchise.
 The Scream series, when compared to other top-grossing American horror series—A Nightmare on Elm Street, Child's Play, Friday the 13th, Saw, Halloween, and The Texas Chainsaw Massacre—and adjusting for 2023 inflation, takes fourth place with $779.5 million.
-Halloween is the highest-grossing horror series in the United States at approximately $1.09 billion, with Friday the 13th in second at $908.4 million, and the Nightmare on Elm Street series in third with $793.5 million.
+Halloween is the highest-grossing horror series in the U.S. at approximately $1.09 billion, with Friday the 13th in second at $908.4 million, and the Nightmare on Elm Street series in third with $793.5 million.
 The Saw film series is the fifth highest grossing series with $688.3 million.
-The Texas Chainsaw Massacre series is in sixth with $459.7 million, and the Child's Play film series rounding out the list with $305.2 million.
+The Texas Chainsaw Massacre series is in sixth with $459.7 million, and the Child's Play film series rounds out the list with $305.2 million.

-The original Scream has remained the most successful of the series, accruing a $173,046,663 gross worldwide and receiving a largely positive critical reception, remaining the highest grossing slasher movie of all time until 2018's Halloween was released.
+Before the 2026 release of Scream 7, the original Scream was the most successful of the series, accruing a $173,046,663 gross worldwide and receiving a largely positive critical reception.
+Scream remained the highest grossing slasher movie of all time until 2018's Halloween was released.
 Despite competition from other big-name films during its release – including Tom Cruise's Jerry Maguire and Tim Burton's Mars Attacks! – its release date of December 20, during the Christmas season; and Variety labeling it "DOA" before it was even released; Scream became the surprise hit of the year and continued to show in cinemas for nearly eight months.